eclipse-vertx/vert.x/manual.md

 * Use an asynchronous, event based API.
 Let the system call you when events occur.
 Do not block waiting for things to happen.

-* Use some kind of co-routine approach.
-Co-routines allow you to suspend the execution of a piece of code and come back to a later when an event occurs.
-However co-routines are not currently supported across all the different languages, or versions of languages that we support in vert.x.
+* Use [continuations] (http://en.wikipedia.org/wiki/Continuation).
+Continuations allow you to suspend the execution of a piece of code and come back to a later when an event occurs.
+However continuations are not currently supported across all the different languages, or versions of languages that we support in vert.x.

 Vert.x currently takes the event-based api approach.
-As support for coroutines in various languages matures we will consider also supporting a co-routine based approach in the api.
+As support for continuations in various languages matures we will consider also supporting them in the api.

 ### Event Loops